Fellow of the Royal Society: Honorary fellow

 Honorary Fellowship is an honorary academic title awarded to candidates who have given distinguished service to the cause of science, but do not have the kind of scientific achievements required of Fellows or Foreign Members.
 Honorary Fellows include the World Health Organization's Director-General Tedros Adhanom Ghebreyesus (2022), Bill Bryson (2013), Melvyn Bragg (2010), Robin Saxby (2015), David Sainsbury, Baron Sainsbury of Turville (2008), Onora O'Neill (2007), John Maddox (2000), Patrick Moore (2001) and Lisa Jardine (2015).
 Honorary Fellows are entitled to use the post nominal letters HonFRS.

 Former statute 12 fellowships

 Statute 12 is a legacy mechanism for electing members before official honorary membership existed in 1997.
 Fellows elected under statute 12 include David Attenborough (1983) and John Palmer, 4th Earl of Selborne (1991).

 Royal Fellow

 The Council of the Royal Society can recommend members of the British royal family for election as Royal Fellow of the Royal Society.
-As of 2023 there are five royal fellows:
+As of 2023 there are four royal fellows: